Liam Mackenzie: Early life

 Mackenzie began playing youth soccer at age four with Comox Valley United SC.
 He later played youth soccer with the Vancouver Island Wave, before joining the Vancouver Whitecaps FC Academy in August 2020.
 He captained both the U15 and U17 academy teams and won the academy's 2022 U15 Player of the Year award and Academy Best XI, and the 2023 U-17 Student Athlete award and Cornerstone award.
 In July 2024, he was named to the MLS Next All-Star Game.

 Club career

 On September 9, 2023, Mackenzie debuted with Whitecaps FC 2 in MLS Next Pro, on an academy player contract.
 In April 2024, he signed a professional contract with the team through the 2026 season.
 In July 2024, he signed a short-term loan with the Vancouver Whitecaps FC first team, ahead of a friendly against Welsh club Wrexham.
 On September 21, 2024, he scored his first professional goal in a 3-1 victory over the Tacoma Defiance.
 In March 2025, he signed two short-term loans with the first team.
 On March 22, 2025, he made his Major League Soccer debut, starting against Chicago Fire FC.
 On August 19, 2025, he signed a Homegrown Player contract with the Whitecaps' first team through the 2028 season, with a club option for 2029.

+Loan to HFX Wanderers FC

+On September 2, 2026, Mackenzie joined Canadian Premier League club HFX Wanderers on loan until the end of the 2026 season.